topgrade-rs/topgrade/CONTRIBUTING.md

 ## Breaking changes

-If your PR introduces a breaking change, document it in [`BREAKINGCHANGES_dev.md`][bc_dev], it should be written in Markdown and wrapped in 80, for example:
+If your PR introduces a breaking change, document it in [`BREAKINGCHANGES_dev.md`][bc_dev], it should be written in Markdown and wrapped at 80, for example:

 ```md
 1. The configuration location has been updated to x.